 Apart from workers in factories and workshops, many sustainable brands engage with artisans, workshops and vocational training centres.
 This promotes artisan craft and keeps the skill alive, while also bolstering the communities whose livelihood depends on the craft.
 As these international brands bring artisan work into a contemporary light, their craft is then made more accessible to different parts of the world.
 Along with the vocational training facilities, men and women from rural communities have the chance to learn and earn too!
 This choice to train and then hire workers is a conscious and costly one brands take to empower local communities.

-The founder of Sui, Mahima, shares how she’s built the brand on collaboration, craftsmanship and a green heart.
-The brand owns its workshop and works with close vendor networks and artisans.
-This means the team is in direct regular contact with the workers.
+Mahima Gujral, founder of India-based label Sui, shares how she’s built her brand on collaboration and craftsmanship.
+The company owns its workshop, and are in regular contact with their team of suppliers and artisans.
 “We’re able to hire the right people who align well with our ethos, to manage our production”.
-The art of block-printing, herbal dyeing, weaving and embroidery are ancient processes that are inherently sustainable, since they don’t use electricity or emit carbon.
-These handmade processes are time-consuming, laborious and are signature to artisan craft, which cannot be replicated.
+What’s more, the art of block-printing, herbal dyeing, weaving and embroidery are ancient processes that are inherently sustainable, since they don’t use electricity or emit carbon.
+These handmade processes are time-consuming, laborious and are signature to artisan craft, which is hard to replicate.

-However, many fast fashion and luxury brands continuously rip off artisan designs without proper credit.
-On the fast fashion side, they appropriate patterns and imagery, religious and cultural, without any of the thought and care behind the origins of these designs.
-Whereas luxury brands have been accused of using sweatshop labour in India for their embroidery, claim it’s all made by hand by people in white coats in ateliers in Paris, and raise their prices accordingly.
-This comes to show that a higher price is not reflective of a fairly paid workforce if the brand is not transparent about its supply chain.
+Despite this, there are brands—from fast fashion to luxury—that continue to rip off artisan designs without proper credit.
+They appropriate patterns and imagery, religious and cultural, without any care for the significance of their origins.
+Some high-end labels have been accused of using sweatshop labour in India for their embroidery, claiming it’s all handmade by people in white coats in ateliers in Paris, and raise their prices accordingly.
+The lesson?
+A higher price tag is not always reflective of a fairly paid workforce, especially if the brand shares no proper information about its supply chain.

 5. The higher cost of organic and certified fabrics